DAMON: Dynamic Amorphous Obstacle Navigation using Topological Manifold Learning and Variational Autoencoding: Proposed Methodology

-Manifold learning is a well-known mathematical framework for investigating the geometrical structure of datasets in high-dimensional spaces.
-In this paper, we consider the high-dimensional space defined by $[\theta_0, \theta_1, \cdots, \theta_6; x, y, z, I_F]$, where $\theta_i$s determine the exact full-pose end-effector trajectory of a robotic arm and $[x, y, z]$ defines the location of a point obstacle. $I_F$ is a boolean collision flag.
-Our crucial insight is that the geometrical structure of our considered high-dimensional space incorporates the complex system dynamic between any full pose of a chosen robotic arm and a point obstacle at arbitrary location.
-In order to fully extract and leverage the embedding power of our learned manifold, we perform a dimension reduction with the well-known isometric embedding~\cite{Khan2020} from high-dimensional robotic space to the low-dimensional manifold space that can be more readily be computed for robotic motion planning.
-It is important to note that all these dimension reductions are done under the condition that the metric tensor is preserved between these two spaces.
+Manifold learning is a mathematical framework used to investigate the geometrical structure of datasets in high-dimensional spaces.
+In this paper, we consider a high-dimensional space defined by $[\theta_0, \cdots, \theta_6; [x,y,z]_o; \mathbb{I}_F]$, where $\theta_i$ determines the full joint-space pose of a robotic arm and $[x, y, z]_o$ defines the location of a point obstacle. $\mathbb{I}_F$ is a boolean collision flag.
+Our key insight of DAMON is that the geometrical structure of this high-dimensional space, combining both the pose of robotic manipulator and the 3D location of obstacle, can encapsulate all the intricate information about how a robotic arm interacts with its surroundings, especially a point obstacle at an arbitrary location, in a low-dimensional latent-space graph.
+This approach circumvents the need for repeated computation required by obstacle detection and motion replanning.
+Furthermore, to handle 3D geometrical obstacles, we consider the closest point on the 3D mesh of the object to 3D collision meshes of the robot's pose as the point obstacle coordinate showed in Figure \ref{fig:point_obs}.